powercodeacademy/phrg-git-reset/README.md

 1. There are no untracked changes.

 If we wish add this content back to our project, we would need to `git commit` and `git push --force-with-lease`.

+### `--mixed` (the default)

+We never really see `--mixed` because it is the default option. `--mixed` will take the changes we have reset and leave them untracked.

+Using our `git log` example, let's run `git reset HEAD~1` on our `example_branch`.

+1. Our local copy now points to the "Add kitty image" commit.
+1. There are no staged changes.
+1. Our "Add doggy image" content is untracked, but present.

+If we wish add this content back to our project, we would need to `git add`, `git commit`, and `git push --force-with-lease`.

 ### Why force the push?